sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 - [y] Reads a file
 - [n] Writes a file
-- [y] Reads data that it itself has previously written to memory
+- [n] Reads data that it itself has previously written to memory
 - [y] Has a command line interface